liamwb/nixos-configuration/README.md

 # nixos-configuration
 This repository contains my nixos-configuration files.
-It uses flakes to declare configurations for two machines, and tries to lay out all of the configuration options using Nix options and home-manager.
+It uses flakes to declare configurations for three machines, and tries to lay out all of the configuration options using Nix options and home-manager.
 It uses Stylix for automatic theming, and includes a detailed Neovim configuration using Nixvim.
 The gallery below contains some screenshots of some particularly polished parts of my configuration.
 Feel free to use it as a reference!

 | Automatic Theming | Terminal |
 |---------------|---------------|